Universal Translation Services

 • How long does it take to learn a new language?

-Most people can learn an easy language in six months if they study it for five hours every day.
-But becoming fluent in a language can take longer.
+Most people can learn an easy language in six months if they study it for five hours daily.
+However, becoming fluent in a language can take longer.
 And if the language you are trying to learn is difficult, you will need a year or more to learn it.
-Arabic is one of the most difficult to learn languages in the world and people become fluent in it in two years.
+Arabic is one of the most difficult-to-learn languages in the world, and people become fluent in it in two years.

 • Can I teach myself a new language?

-Yes, you can teach yourself a new language but you will have to practice high levels of self-discipline.
-Making a schedule and following it is the only way to learn a new language.
-If you can talk to native experts regularly then you will find it easier to learn a new language on your own.
-The internet will also provide to be helpful in connecting you with the right resources.
+You can teach yourself a new language but must practice high self-discipline.
+Making and following a schedule is the only way to learn a new language.
+If you can talk to native experts regularly, you will find it easier to learn a new language independently.
+The internet will also help connect you with the right resources.

 • What is the easiest way to learn a new language?